Bucknowle Roman villa: Excavation

 A number of Romano-British sites have been discovered and studied on the Isle of Purbeck.
 The Bucknowle Roman villa found at Bucknowle Farm is the first substantial villa to be found south of the Purbeck Hills.
 It was excavated between 1976 and 1991.

-The first signs to its existence were unearthed in 1975 as fragments of pottery were found in a field by Tony Brown, who was allowed to dig a small trench in the area.
+The first signs to its existence were unearthed in 1975 after fragments of pottery were found in a field by Tony Brown, who was allowed to dig a small trench in the area.
 The excavations, that subsequently lasted until the summer of 1991, conclusively revealed a complex of domestic and farmstead buildings.
 Moreover, beneath these, a more complicated system of Iron Age and early Roman Age habitation was uncovered, including the remains of Iron Age graves.

 Many artefacts have been recovered from the site, including 213+ coins, many roof and flue tiles, bracelets, brooches and pottery, just to name a few.